logiquebox/chapter-leads-hub/README.md

 # Chapter Leads Hub 🎖

 OSCA Chapter Leads will use this repository for:

 - Discussing and planning chapter activities.
-- Requesting help, support or materials from Open Source Community Africa.
+- Requesting help, support, or materials from Open Source Community Africa.
 - Tracking and talking about the activities you are organizing.
+- Checking out the docs for chapter design assets, managing expenses, and sponsorship information.
-- Anything else a Chapter Lead needs to be successful.
+- Anything else a Chapter Lead needs to be successful.ssful.

 ## How it works: